waggle-sensor/summer2021/Lee/work-log.md

 * Meeting with Sean (Query into SDR)
 * Sign in MIRO and JIRA
   (I guess MIRO is for planning, and JIRA is for process management.
 I need to read the guidelines again this week, especially calculating team capacities.)
-* Followed up simple tutorials of Github
+* Followed up simple tutorials of Github: https://www.youtube.com/watch?v=tC8Xj_Bf8Fw&t=618s

 -Today's Technical Tasks
 * Read up Docker tutorials and installed on my RPI